jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## code-server is not supported

 LaTeX Workshop does not support [code-server](https://github.com/cdr/code-server).

+## Eclipse Theia is not supported

+LaTeX Workshop does not support [Eclipse Theia](https://github.com/eclipse-theia/theia).

 ## Visual Studio Codespaces with self-hosted environments is not supported